 What Are the Average Savings After Installing a Programmable Thermostat?

-How to Find a Programmable Thermostat
+How to Shop for a Programmable Thermostat

 - 5-2 programming lets you set separate weekday and weekend schedules.